Myles Straw Player Props: Guardians vs. Tigers

-Myles Straw -- batting .343 with two doubles, six walks and four RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Matthew Boyd on the hill, on April 17 at 6:40 PM ET.
+On Tuesday, Myles Straw (coming off going 2-for-4 with a double) and the Cleveland Guardians play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+First pitch is at 1:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Nationals.
+In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Nationals.

 Myles Straw Game Info & Props vs. the Tigers